-In accordance with the 1940 Act, with certain limited exceptions, the Company is only allowed to borrow amounts such that its asset coverage ratio, calculated pursuant to the 1940 Act, is at least 200% after such borrowing.
-As of December 31, 2017 and 2016, the Company's asset coverage ratios were 367% and 275%, respectively.
+In accordance with the 1940 Act, with certain limited exceptions, the Company is only allowed to borrow amounts such that its asset coverage, calculated pursuant to the 1940 Act, is at least 200% after such borrowing.
+As of March 31, 2016, the Company's asset coverage was 255%.